Misuse or Abuse of Process Involves Legal Proceedings Initiated Improperly For An Ingenuine PurposePage last modified: January 31 2023

 Initiating a Legal Process For a Purpose Other Than the Intent of the Process Is a Wrongful and Tortious Act and Akin to Malicious Prosecution.
 Unlike Malicious Prosecution the Wrongfully Initiated Process May Hold Merit; However, the Use of the Process For Ulterior Purpose Remains Tortious.

-A Helpful Guide For How to Identify the Tort of Misuse of Process Involving Proceedings Initiated For a Collateral Purpose
+Understanding the Tort of Abuse of Process Involving Proceedings Initiated For An Improper Collateral Purpose

 At para.
 48 of his reasons, the motion judge defined the constituent elements of the tort of abuse of process as follows: